 Carlton & South Melbourne

-Shakahari has been around for 43 years – and we’re willing to wager that it's older than most people reading this article.
-So it’s fair to say that the kitchen know a thing or two about how to do interesting vegetarian food.
+Shakahari has been around for more than 40 years—long before being vegetarian was as popular as it is today.
+It’s fair to say that the kitchen knows a thing or two about how to do interesting vegetarian food.
 The menu focuses on pan-Asian flavours with an Indian influence.
-Think Malaysian curry with an entourage of split pea dahl, or avocado wedges fried in tempura and accompanied by coriander puree.
+Think Malaysian curry with an entourage of split pea dahl, turmeric brown rice and pear chutney, or avocado wedges fried in tempura and accompanied by coriander puree.

 Proof that you don't need meat to be happy, Richmond's Serotonin Eatery is all about the healthy, plant-based alternatives.
 Start with the Nutrition Bomb (a rainbow bowl with a poached egg, broccoli, cherry tomatoes, kale, house-made hummus, roasted pumpkin, sweet potato, nuts, seeds and pickled sauerkraut) or indulge your sweet tooth with their epic Positive Pancakes (Banana pancakes made with dehydrated organic ground banana flour, served with house-made banana 'nice-cream', berries, coconut yoghurt, topped with organic agave and strawberries).
-Delicious.

 Sister Of Soul

 St Kilda & Richmond

 Sister of Soul specialises in amazingly flavoursome plant-based food that is light, delicious and wholesome, proving once and for all that you can make friends with salad.

 St Kilda’s Acland Street venue is our top pick for a veg-out on a sunny St Kilda day, and the newly opened Swan Street restaurant in Richmond is the perfect spot to people watch.

 A Fan's Notes